Free: 96 PPC tools + my AI Playbook book

 What It Gets Wrong3 issues

-The hero CTA stack is 'Start Free Trial' (solid) plus 'Request a Demo' (outlined) with no clear hierarchy on which the visitor should choose.
-Without pricing context or trial terms visible, the Blue analyst defaults to the demo path (conservative) while the Red just-launch visitor stalls.
+The hero CTA stack is 'Start Free Trial' (solid) plus 'Request a Demo' (outlined) with nothing telling the visitor which one to pick.
+Without pricing context or trial terms visible, the comparison-stage visitor defaults to the demo path (conservative) while the Red just-launch visitor stalls.

 The 'high-performance platform that scales with you' subsection below the fold uses abstract performance language without a concrete number (no uptime %, no site speed stat, no Black Friday proof).
 This is BigCommerce's strongest technical argument on the Woo comparison page; on Essentials, it goes silent.